chanzuckerberg/fogg/README.md

 2. cd $GOPATH/src/github.com/chanzuckerberg/fogg
 3. make

-If you would like to contribute some code, fork this repo and send a pull request.
+If you would like to contribute some code: Read through the documents located in the `/docs` folder, fork this repo, and send a pull request.

 ## Copyright